w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

 * Practical &mdash; Present students with a form and ask them to define labels for each of the fields.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students an application and ask them to provide names for each of the application subsections.
-Assess how students identify application section and provide clear and understandable names for each.
+Assess how students identify application subsections and provide clear and understandable names for each.
 * Practical &mdash; Give students a form and ask them to provide the necessary instructions for users to understand each of the fields and fill in the form.
 Assess how students provide clear and concise instructions.

 {% include excol.html type="end" %}